Owl Facts is

 arts & crafts, please sign up for my newsletter.

-new clipart if it is too big for the normal page, and I will tell you about my new books, discounts on them and when I make something special for newsletter followers.
+I will tell you about my new books, discounts on them and when I make something special for newsletter followers.

 It is totally free, and you can unsubscribe any time!